 According to the plan you choose, you also get features like free custom domain, mobile optimization, SSL security, eCommerce metrics, label printing, inventory, orders, taxes, customer accounts, and discounts.

-Squarespace’s most prominent feature is its pristine collection of templates that make your store look professional without having to do any heavy lifting.
+Its most prominent feature is the pristine custom squarespace templates that make your store look professional without having to do any heavy lifting.
 They also offer good blogging options.

 Squarespace has an extensive knowledge base that documents many aspects of setting up your store and running it smoothly.
 They also offer a brilliant webinar series to ensure you have everything from store design to shipping covered.